transloadit/uppy/website/src/docs/server.md

 git clone https://github.com/transloadit/uppy-server && cd uppy-server && npm install
 ```

 2\.
-Configure your enviorment variables by copying the `env.example.sh` file to `env.sh` and edit it to its correct values.
+Configure your environment variables by copying the `env.example.sh` file to `env.sh` and edit it to its correct values.

 ```bash
 cp env.example.sh env.sh